North American First People's Day 2023

 8:30am – 3:00pm: Teach-In.
 By invitation only.

-Educational activities for local school children with appearances by Indian nation representatives; in coordination with Akron Public School teachers.
+Educational activities for local school children with appearances by Indigenous nation representatives; in coordination with The Lippman School and Akron Public Schools.
 Institute for Human Science & Culture at The University of Akron.

 6:30pm – 8:00pm: Akron-Summit County Public Library Native American Speaker Series.
 Free.